Sam-Wang-2019/Final_Project/README.md

 ![](MdlRslt_Diff_Log&Mean&Sum.png)

-Based on the plots and the calculation, the "Logpop" model is the least different from the actual population.
+Based on the plots and the calculation, the **"Logpop"** model is the least different from the actual population.
 However, with the total absolute difference up to 9,594,424 (9.59 million), the discrepancy is still definately huge for country with only about 10 million population, not mentioning possible larger errors in smaller areas.

 Therefore, if more sophisticated model, which taking more variations into accout, are employed, the accuracy of prdiction might be improved.

 ## Population (_Lankaran_ and _Lankaran City_)

 The two Adm2s, based on _HDX_ data, have 216,384 (216 thousand) people in 2019.
-To specify, the much larger _Lankaran_ has 196,655 while _Lankaran City_ has 19,729.
-As the area of _Lankaran_ is about 111.5 times that of _Lankaran City_ (680,504 gridcells to 6097 gridcells), the population density in _Lankaran City_ is about 11.2 times that of _Lankaran_.
+To specify, the much larger _Lankaran_ has a **population** of 196,655 while _Lankaran City_ has 19,729.
+As the **area** of _Lankaran_ is about 111.5 times that of _Lankaran City_ (680,504 gridcells to 6097 gridcells), the **population density** in _Lankaran City_ is about 11.2 times that of _Lankaran_.
 The total populations, distributions, and most populous areas are ilustrated in following plots.

 Population and distribution of _Lankaran_: